 Fixing it is usually straightforward, but not always – not all taps are the same.
 You will need a spanner and a screwdriver and some spare parts that fit your tap.
 Washers can be found at any local DIY store, spares may need more research.

 First look at your tap.
-Is it a traditional tap which turns on by twisting the handle round.
+Is it a traditional tap that turns on by twisting the handle round.
 Or is it a ceramic disc valve (modern mixer taps) where you can only part-turn the tap?

 Before you start to investigate your drip you will need to turn off the water.
 Look for the hot and cold valves under the sink and switch the correct valve off.
 Always check that you can switch it off and on again, water valves aren’t used often and can stick.
 Turn on the tap to let any excess drain out.
 This will avoid a watery surprise when you take the tap apart.